stayradical/atlas-shell/io_redirections_and_filters/README.md

 First 10 lines of this file.
 Using two commands within the same line.
 Saving the results into a new file.
+Duplicating the last line onto the same file.